The halcyon days when you could join the NHS Pension Scheme and not look at it until your 60th birthday was in sight are seemingly long gone.

 Tip 1: Keep track of how much your NHS pension is worth

 The current value of your NHS pension, and some of the figures used in the calculations, is shown on your Total Reward Statement (TRS) which is now updated twice a year.
 To access your TRS online, go to www.totalrewardstatements.nhs.uk.

 Using the figures on your TRS and our clever ‘little’ retirement estimation process we can project what your pension and any associated Annual and Lifetime allowance tax liability may look like until you retire.

 Tip 2: Know what else your NHS pension gives you

 Sadly, many doctors and dentists are unaware of the other benefits that their NHS Pension provides.
 Valuable benefits such as:

-- An Ill Health Retirement Pension which is a complicated calculation based on the number of years you have worked, the severity of your illness and how it affects your ability to work.
+- An Ill Health Retirement Pension is a complicated calculation based on the number of years you have worked, the severity of your illness, and how it affects your ability to work.